feature-image

 Ty Simpson’s resume is thin but meaningful.
 He had six appearances in 2024, including a rushing touchdown against Mercer.
 Austin Mack’s got the only passing TD in the room from last season.
 Both have Kalen DeBoer and OC Ryan Grubb’s trust.
 And while Simpson’s been the “if we played today” favorite all offseason, Mack hasn’t faded from the conversation.
 Saturday’s second scrimmage is the final exam.

 Keelon Russell will get his reps, but this battle’s not his to win in 2025.
 Not yet.
 The Seminoles’ defense won’t wait for Alabama to figure it out.
 By the time the Tide run out of the tunnel in Tallahassee, Kalen DeBoer needs one voice in the huddle, one set of eyes scanning the field, and one arm delivering the ball.
-And after next Saturday, we’ll finally know whose voice that is.
+And after next Saturday, we’ll finally know whose voice that will be.

 ADVERTISEMENT